 - Adjustments to achieve the best fit and level of comfort once dentures are placed.

-Individuals who require extractions or implant surgery will need to wait several weeks for the mouth to heal before dentures can be placed.
-For some people, a temporary or “immediate” denture can be placed in the mouth on the same day extractions are performed, and worn until the permanent denture is fitted.
+Individuals who require extractions or implant surgery will need to wait several weeks for the mouth to heal before the prosthetic can be placed.
+For some people, a temporary or “immediate” denture can be placed in the mouth on the same day extractions are performed, and worn until the permanent teeth are fitted.

 What to Expect: Getting Used to Your Dentures